The Best Way to Cut an Avocado

 Carefully slice into the avocado with a knife until the blade hits the pit in the center.

 Run the knife lengthwise around the avocado.
 Twist the two halves of the avocado to separate and open the avocado.
-(Check out these Stuffed Avocado Recipes for halved avocados!)
+Once you have your avocado halves, check out these stuffed avocado recipes.

 How to Remove an Avocado Pit

 To remove with a knife, firmly smack the thick end of the knife blade into the pit until it sticks.
 Rotate the avocado so that the pit separates from the flesh and remains on the knife.